Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Additional Visual Comparison and Failure Cases

 \section{Additional Visual Comparison and Failure Cases}

 We present additional qualitative results and failure cases.
-As shown in Figures~\ref{fig:add_compar1} and~\ref{fig:add_compar2}, our method captures both subject-specific features and prompt semantics.
-In contrast, DreamBooth often produces artifacts or fails to reflect the prompt, while DreamBooth-LoRA tends to preserve the prompt but underrepresents subject identity.
+As shown in Figure~\ref{fig:add_compar1}, our method captures both subject-specific features and prompt semantics.
+In contrast, DreamBooth often produces artifacts or fails to reflect the prompt, while DB-LoRA tends to preserve the prompt but underrepresents subject identity.
 Other baseline methods generally struggle to produce coherent results.
 We also highlight representative failure cases.
-Figure~\ref{fig:fail_compar1} shows a case where the model learns the subject’s color but fails to reconstruct its structural identity.
+Figure~\ref{fig:fail_compar1} shows a case that struggles with cartoon-style minor concepts.
+The model learns the subject’s color but fails to reconstruct its structural identity similar to other methods.
 In Figure~\ref{fig:fail_compar2}, the model fails to properly apply the prompt to the subject.
+This further shows that prompts requiring changes in the subject’s appearance are difficult to handle.
 These cases indicate that our method also faces challenges in generating certain subject–prompt combinations.
 As discussed in Section~\ref{discussion}, this underscores the importance of incorporating the distributional structure of both the pretrained model and the target subject.